sngrmvj/todo-auth/README.md

 - For storing of the tasks another microservice is used developed in Java and uses Kafka.

 #### Features
-- Authentication server, a microservice to create user and login user.
+- Authentication server, a microservice to create user and login user and provide permissions.
 - Password gets hashed before inserting into database.
 Can't be decrypted.
     - When a user logins, the password is hashed and compared with the hashed password in the database.
 - JWT Tokens